GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 {% endAside %}

 {% Aside 'gotchas' %}
-With the change in Permissions Policy from Feature Policy, just adding the origin in the header origin list is no longer enough to enable the feature for a cross-origin iframe.
-The iframe must include the allow attribute if it’s a cross-origin regardless of what is set in the header origin list.
+With the change in Permissions Policy from Feature Policy, adding the origin to the header origin list is no longer enough to enable the feature for a cross-origin iframe.
+The iframe must include the `allow` attribute if it’s cross-origin, regardless of what is set in the header origin list.
 {% endAside %}

 ### Iframe